QuantEcon/lecture-python-intro/in-work/networks.md

 * "mr" = "mild recession"
 * "sr" = "severe recession"

-TODO add the figure here
+TODO add the graphviz figure from that lecture here

 This is an example of a network, where the set of nodes $V$ equals the states: